The Bankrate promise

 The bottom line

-Prequalification and preapproval are two useful tools when it comes to gauging how much you can spend on an auto loan.
+Prequalification and preapproval are useful tools for gauging how much you can spend on an auto loan.
 Preapproval can even help you get a better rate at the dealership if you’re considering financing through it.
 But the offers aren’t guaranteed, so spend wisely while you’re shopping.